nickson-jose/vsdstdcelldesign/README.md

 # OpenLane
 This repository contains all the information needed to run RTL to GDSII using openlane flow.
-In addition to that, it also contain procedures on how to create a custom LEF file and plugging it into an openlane flow.
+In addition to that, it also contains procedures on how to create a custom LEF file and plugging it into an openlane flow.

 # Table of Contents
 - [Overview of openlane flow.](#overview-of-openlane-flow)